2023 Scottish National Party leadership election: Kate Forbes

 The finance secretary Kate Forbes was on maternity leave when Sturgeon announced her resignation plans.
 Forbes announced her candidacy on 20 February.
-She has been considered a favourite to win the election from the beginning.
+She was considered a favourite to win the election from the beginning.
 She was considered more centrist than the other candidates and on the political right wing of the SNP, but denied that her leadership would see the party shift to the right.
-Forbes is the youngest candidate, aged 32 at the time of the election.
+Forbes was the youngest candidate, aged 32 at the time of the election.

 On independence, Forbes said that she considered Sturgeon's proposal of using a parliamentary election as a de facto referendum to be a way to apply pressure on the UK government to grant permission to hold a formal referendum "rather than it being necessarily a referendum in and of itself".
 She said she wanted to achieve independence by delivering economic growth.

 Members of the SNP expressed concern over Forbes's membership of the Free Church of Scotland, an evangelical Calvinist denomination with socially conservative positions on abortion and LGBT issues.
 The Church opposes abortion and same-sex marriage, as well as a proposed ban on conversion therapy.
 Forbes said she "[makes her] own decisions" on issues "according to [her] faith, not according to the diktat of any church".
 Forbes called criticism of her religious views "illiberal discourse" and said that "if my faith is the only thing that people can find to attack, that suggests that my competence, my vision and my experience, speak for themselves".

 At a prayer breakfast in 2018, Forbes said that progress should be measured by how society treated the "unborn", a reference to abortion policy.
 After launching her leadership campaign, she said that she would not have voted to legalise same-sex marriage if she had been in office at the time, but that she would defend it now it was law.
 Due to these comments, Forbes lost the support of the ministers Richard Lochhead, Clare Haughey and Tom Arthur.
 She also lost the support of the backbenchers Gillian Martin MSP and Drew Hendry MP.
 Forbes said she had tried "to answer straight questions with straight answers", but that she regretted "enormously the pain or hurt that has been caused" by her comments.
 On the issue of conversion therapy, Forbes said that any laws should also protect freedom of expression for religious people.